 10. Walk a few blocks down Huai Hai Lu for a 90-minute oil massage at Green Massage — my favorite indulgence.
 It's not cheap by China standards, but it's still a good deal at about US $85.
 Masseuses are top-notch and it's a dark, sexy environment with unlimited tea and snacks.
 The biggest challenge is not falling asleep in a state of pure bliss.

 11. After the massage, see what the hordes are up to with a quick stroll through Xintiandi.
 The area is filled mainly with overpriced bars and tourist trap restaurants.
 Don't linger long; instead, hop in a taxi and head back to The Bund for a fabulous view and cocktail at Pop American Brasserie.
-From there, you can watch the city turns off most of the skyline lights at 10 p.m.
+From there, you can watch the neon-lit boats go by with a breeze in your hair — just beware, the city turns off most of the skyline lights at 10 p.m. sharp.

 Taxis are tricky in Shanghai.
 If you manage to hail one (most locals use Chinese-language apps), you must have your desired location for the driver in Chinese characters, so plan ahead.

 Alternatively, map your metro trips on Explore Shanghai.
 The metro system is the longest in the world and remains very affordable.
 Expect crowds at rush hour.